The Ultimate Ranking of 'Game of Thrones' Sex Scenes

 Thanks to HBO's "the more naked people, the better" policy, Game of Thrones has gotten to explore some boundary-pushing sex scenes—and not all of them are without controversy.
 But the show's *best* sex scenes aren't the ones that are simply controversial.
 They're the ones that are gorgeously filmed, sex-positive, and a break from the norm.
 Here's the best of the best, which we went ahead and rated on a scale of dracarys (dragonfire) flames, because we are unabashed nerds.

-Do not @ us.
-This might not be the *sexiest* sex scene ever, but we challenge you to find a sweeter moment of intimacy in all of Game of Thrones.
+Do not @ me.
+This might not be the *hottest* sex scene ever, but we challenge you to find a sweeter moment of intimacy in all of Game of Thrones.

 Dracarys level: 🔥

-Look, we know this scene was fifty shades of disgusting.
+Look, we know this scene was 50 shades of disgusting.
 But it makes the list because there has been so much hype surrounding Jon and Dany's relationship, *and* because Jon Snow's butt went viral, *and* because it single-handedly convinced most of the internet that incest between aunts and nephews is just fine.
 Help!
 What is life!

 Dracarys level: 🔥